Wolox/wor-authentication/README.md

    user.some_value_that_shouldnt_change
 end
 ```
+This method will be called before creating the token and in every request to compare if the returned values are the same.
+If values mismatch, the token won't be valid anymore.
+If values are the same, expiration validations will be checked.
 > If it is desired to update this value when renewing the token, override: `entity_custom_validation_renew_value`.

 #### Invalidating all tokens for a user?
 Override `entity_custom_validation_invalidate_all_value` as the following: